watersnaily/RGB-D-3D-object-detection-based-real-time-monitoring-system-in-an-agile-production-environment/README.md

 │   ├── k4a_calibration_transform_data.cpp
 ```
 When using this part, first install the driver according to [Azure Kinect ROS Driver](https://github.com/microsoft/Azure_Kinect_ROS_Driver),
 and then add or replace files in the corresponding file locations.
+After installing and modifying the driver, run the `rectify.launch` file to get the corrected images and other information.
+If it is in an environment without a screen, before running the `rectify.launch` file, the DISPLAY variable need to be exported:
+`export DISPLAY:=0`